X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 higher than 127 or add two negative numbers that result in a sum below -128, you will get a signed overflow, and the v flag will be set.

-When the sum of the two numbers exceeeds 255 or 65535, then the Carry flag will be set.
+When the sum of the two numbers exceeds 255 or 65535, then the Carry flag will be set.
 This bit can be added to the next higher byte with ADC #0.

 ```asm